flatland-association/flatland-book/getting-started/env.md

 ### Stochasticity

 An important aspect of these levels will be their **stochasticity**, which means how often and for how long trains will malfunction.
-Malfunctions force the agents the reconsider their plans which can be costly.
+Malfunctions force the agents to reconsider their plans, which can be costly.

 **[🔗 Adjust stochasticity](../environment/stochasticity)**